Calculating... until our next FREE Code-Along Session. Secure your spot now

 A Customizable HR Database

-Using Five’s Table Wizards, you can transform your HR database’s table and field definitions into a fully functional system.
-Five, an online database builder, offers a user-friendly, point-and-click design tool that even non-technical users can quickly master.
+Using Five’s HR database, you can transform your human resource management.
+Five offers a user-friendly, ready-to-use HR database that is fully customizable.
 Add as many fields as you need to your HR database, ensuring it meets the specific requirements of your organization.

 Simple-to-Use Forms